CDC-UI/cdc-ui/README.md

-# cdc-ui
+# Cyber Defense Club at the University of Idaho (CDC@UI)
-Meeting notes, demo code, projects, website, and more for CDC@UI
+Meeting notes, Documents, cool things, and more for CDC@UI!